The Six Top Museums in Hertfordshire

 Don’t miss: The craft and baking workshops that the Mill runs periodically.

 The USP: Aims to collect, preserve and interpret the history of the county town and surrounding parishes.
-And for the last three years gpfm have been supporting Herford Museum and are a very proud sponsor.
+And for the last four years gpfm have been supporting Herford Museum and are a very proud sponsor.

 Interesting fact: The museum holds the Addis company archive, along with the largest collection of toothbrushes in the UK.